GeorgeSantosDev/blogs-API/README.md

   The project was developed in a docker environment.

   The user is able to:
-  - Create, read, update and delete posts;
+  - create, read, update and delete posts;
-  - Create and read categories;
+  - create and read categories;
-  - Create, read, delete and login users
+  - create, read, delete and login users

 </p>